Wondering How Do They Make Decaffeinated Coffee?

-One advantage that the carbon dioxide process has over the Swiss water process is that the flavor molecules stay in the beans the entire time, which, in theory, lessens the chance that they lose any flavor molecules.
+One advantage of the carbon dioxide process over the Swiss water process is that the flavor molecules stay in the beans the entire time, which, in theory, lessens the chance of losing any flavor molecules.

 However, this method’s equipment is quite expensive, so it’s not used very much outside of giant commercial operations.

 For specialty coffee, they use Swiss water processes most often.